bananaoomarang/Dust/README.md

-### Really Glitchy Sand Physics
+### Pretty Glitchy Sand

+HTML5 clone of those 'Falling Sand' games using WebGL.

-To run this revolutionary new online game, all you need is node.js and some imagination.
+To run this revolutionary new online game, all you need is node.js and some imagination. (run 'npm start' in the main directory)